Aussie-365/Aussie-365/README.md

 🚀 I love building cool projects and exploring new technologies.
 My areas of interest include web development and game development.

-💻 Currently, I'm honing my skills in Python, kotlin, and Java, but I'm always eager to learn new languages and frameworks.
+💻 Currently, I'm honing my skills in Python, Kotlin, Java and Javascript, but I'm always eager to learn new languages and frameworks.

 🌱 Outside of coding, you can find me playing sports and playing games with friends.